Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 Here is the ![video link](https://www.youtube.com/watch?v=1Z5V2VrHTTA&ab_channel=AiCore) for further information and reference.

+This system would be useful when a customer looks up an item on facebook marketplace and our trained multi-model returns other products similar to it (in the same category)

 ## Milestone 2: Cleaning the tabular and image datasets

 - In this stage, we perform data cleaning steps for the product and image datasets.
 Firstly, concerning the product tabular dataset (Products.csv), we have built a pipeline which completes all cleaning steps like ensuring all null and duplicate values are removed and all data formats are correct e.g., the data type of the price column is converted to float and the time column is converted to datetime.
 We ensure features like location and product category are converted into 'category' format (nominal data).
 Additionally, we clean the text data by removing non-alphanumeric characters and unnecessary whitespaces which will help in keeping only important words when using TF-IDF and linear regression to predict product price.
 For these transformations, we use the pandas library and Regex expression to clean the product dataset as shown below.